Study says the US is ill-prepared to ensure housing for the growing number of older people - The Boston Globe

 Advertisement

-Over the next decade, the U.S. population over the age of 75 will increase by 45%, growing from 17 million to nearly 25 million.
+Over the next decade, the US population over the age of 75 will increase by 45 percent, growing from 17 million to nearly 25 million.
 And many of those people are expected to struggle financially.
-The report notes that in 2021, nearly 11.2 million older adults were “cost burdened,” which means they spend more than 30% of their income on housing.
+The report notes that in 2021, nearly 11.2 million older adults were “cost burdened,” which means they spend more than 30 percent of their income on housing.

 Some of the highest cost-burden rates for renters 65 and older were in Sunbelt areas traditionally popular for retirement: Las Vegas; San Diego; Raleigh, North Carolina; Miami and Daytona Beach, Florida.